Robert-Pelot/IST236_2025/README.md

 This repository is for IST236_I01 : 2025

+01/25/2025:
+I added a new file "LetsCreateANewApp-compressed.mp4" to the main directory.
+This is a walkthrough on how to start a new app using npx create-expo-app "nameofapp".
+It may be helpful to newer programmers.

 Week 1: 1/5/25 - 1/11/25
      First:  this is just a short sample program - that opens up a port on the local host terminal.
 It was a test of 'how to' program the local host